MasoniteFramework/docs/upgrade-guide/masonite-2.1-to-2.2.md

 pip install masonite==2.2.0
 ```

-You can also add it to your requirements.txt or Pipfile as well.
+You can also add it to your requirements.txt or Pipfile.

 ## Removing route helpers
 ### Impact: MEDIUM